wenqizheng326/graspi_igraph/README.md

 print(len(fg.connected_components()))
 ```

-The shortest path between the bottom boundary to all the black vertices until the white vertices are reached can be found by calling the function shortest_path(_fiteredGraph_)
+The shortest path between the bottom boundary to all the black vertices until the white vertices are reached can be found by calling the function shortest_path(_fiteredGraph_,_fileName_)
   -  returns a dictionary of vertices and their corresponding path
 ```
-shortest_path(fg)    #fg is a filtered graph object
+shortest_path(fg,"2D-testFile/testFile-10-2D.txt")    #fg is a filtered graph object, utilizing the test file found in 2D-testFiles folder
 ```

 ## To visualize graphs